SETS AND VARIABLES I: USING A SIMPLE MOTIF

 DESCRIPTION

-Note: All design exercises will be done in fabric using machine piecing techniques.
+Note: All design exercises will be done in solid colored fabric using machine-piecing techniques.
 Each exercise will result in a composition.
-Keeping a sketchbook with excellent notations will be vitally important throughout the workshop.
-It is recommended that students bring a Polaroid camera and film to use as a tool for keeping track of “works-in-progress.”
+Keeping a sketchbook with excellent notations will be vitally important throughout the workshop; therefore, it is required that students bring a digital camera and a small digital printer (such as the Canon Selphy printer) to use as a tool for keeping track of “works-in-progress.”
+Since students will be pining work as it progresses onto the wall, they should bring at least 2 boxes of fine but short ball-head pins.

 SUPPLIES